TylerBarnes/gatsby-plugin-transition-link/readme.md

 TransitionLink provides a simple api for triggering an animation, keeping the current page from unmounting, specifying when the next page will display, and sending state to the next page to be used in it's own entry animation.

-Managing transitions using links means navigating from a home page to a blog post can have a totally different animation than going from the same home page to a contact page for example.
+Managing transitions using links means navigating from a home page to a blog post can have a totally different animation than going from the same home page to a contact page.

 ## Usage